TLeconte/vdlm2dec/README.md

  -l logfile :		output log (stderr by default)

- -j :			json output
+ -J :			json output

- -n addr:port		send to addr:port UDP packets in json that could be read by acarsserv
+ -j addr:port		send to addr:port UDP packets in json that could be read by acarsserv

 ## Examples